Decision-Oriented Dialogue for Human-AI Collaboration

 \section{Baseline Models}

-We believe that AI agents for decision-oriented dialogue will benefit from incorporating explicit reasoning over possible world states and possible decisions.
-However, as a baseline approach, this paper evaluates few-shot prompted LLMs as the AI agents.
+Future AI agents for decision-oriented dialogue may benefit from incorporating explicit reasoning over possible world states and possible decisions.
+However, as a baseline approach, this paper evaluates few-shot prompted LMs as the AI agents.
 These have the benefit that they can attempt a wide variety of dialogue interactions without the need for domain-specific training or modeling.
-In particular, we focus our evaluations on the instruction-tuned \mbox{GPT-3} model known as \texttt{text-davinci-003} \citep{NEURIPS2020_1457c0d6, ouyang2022training}.
-For \texttt{Optimization}, we prompt with two human-human dialogue examples from the dataset; for the others we prompt with one, due to context length limitations.
-If models fail to generate a valid message (\eg{} user simulator model attempting to send proposals), we append the generated message to the prompt, along with any error message from the game, and continue generating, allowing the model to revise its previous generation.
-Below, we describe how models are prompted with the information for each task.
-Refer to~\cref{sec:appendix-prompts} for the full prompts.

-\paragraph{\texttt{Optimization}} Both players see a partial table of weights matching reviewers and papers for this task.
-We prompt the model with the linearized table, formatted as a CSV.
+We focus our evaluations on the instruction-tuned \mbox{GPT-3} model known as \texttt{text-davinci-003} \citep{NEURIPS2020_1457c0d6, ouyang2022training}, prompted for each task with 1--2 of the human-human dialogue examples that we collected for that task.
+LMs have access to the same information and actions that human annotators do, presented through formatted text strings (\cref{fig:data-collection-eval}, right) rather than through the graphical UI used by human annotators (\cref{fig:data-collection-eval}, left).